-If the /HWBB1 and /HWBB2 signals are OFF and the Servo ON command (Enable Operation command) is received, the HWBB state will be maintained even after the /HWBB1 and /HWBB2 signals are turned ON.
+Even if the /HWBB1 and /HWBB2 signals are OFF and the Servo ON command (Enable Operation command) is received, when you turn ON the /HWBB1 and /HWBB2 signals, the SERVO-PACK will enter the BB state.

-Send the Shutdown command to place the SERVOPACK in the BB state and then send the Servo ON command (Enable Operation command).
+Send the Servo ON command (Enable Operation command) after receiving the Shutdown command.